corrode/corrode.github.io/content/blog/memory-safety/index.md

 1. An inventory of memory-unsafe code in your products, prioritized by risk (network-facing code, cryptographic operations, data parsing).
 2. A plan for new development in a memory-safe language.
-3. A migration strategy for high-risk existing components, potentially through incremental Rust rewrites using the FFI (Foreign Function Interface).
+3. A migration strategy for high-risk existing components, potentially through [incremental Rust rewrites](/learn/migration-guides/) using the FFI (Foreign Function Interface).
 4. Interim mitigations for code that won't be migrated soon (compiler hardening, fuzzing, static analysis).
 5. A timeline with milestones showing a credible, prioritized reduction of memory safety vulnerabilities.

 This is exactly the kind of work I do with my clients at [corrode](/services/).
-We've helped organizations across industries, from cloud infrastructure to embedded devices to backend services, develop practical Rust adoption strategies.
+We've helped organizations across industries, from cloud infrastructure to embedded devices to backend services, develop practical Rust adoption strategies (see our [case studies](/learn/case-studies/) for real-world examples).

 (For a complete guide on the organizational side, see our [Rust Business Adoption Checklist](/blog/successful-rust-business-adoption-checklist/).)